mongodb/docs/source/includes/api/list-tables/admin-backup-group-request-documents.rst

    * - daemonFilter.headRootDirectory
      - string
-     - *Optional.* The root-relative path of the :term:`head directory` on this :term:`Backup Daemon` host.
+     - *Optional.* The root-relative path of the :term:`head directory` on this :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` host.

    * - daemonFilter.machine
      - string
-     - The host address for one :term:`Backup Daemon` host.
+     - The host address for one :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` host.

    * - id
      - string